-I am a mastering engineer from Knoxville, TN in the USA, delivering high-quality digital masters.
+I am a mastering engineer from Knoxville, TN in the USA, delivering high-quality masters for CD and streaming.

 With a background in folk and acoustic music, I began mastering music at the age of 22.
 I fell in love with looking at the big picture and helping a song compete on radio and streaming.
-I master digitally, using premium plugins and advanced techniques to create the best sound possible.
+I master in a hybrid workflow, using premium plugins, quality hardware, and advanced techniques to create the best sound possible.
 I do my absolute best to deliver the sound you hear in your head as the artist.

 Interview with Jacob Sowell